 It’s fairly common that new employees who are arriving to work on their first day are bound to feel nervous and confused.
 Many doubts often arise such as, who do I go to if I have questions, who am I working with, what tasks do I need to carry out, and where do I go?
 As a manager, these are the types of questions we must answer.
-Failure of onboarding employees with a proper onboarding process could end in disaster.
+Failure to onboard employees with a proper process could end in disaster.

 You want to make sure your new employees form a positive first impression of the company from the start.
 If you’re wondering how to do this, the first place to start is looking into what is onboarding for employees.
 With a formal onboarding process, you can boost productivity within the company, reduce costs and eliminate the possibility of new employees leaving in the first few months.

 What is Employee Onboarding?